sam-karis/PracticalMachineLearningProject/PmlProject.md

 FALSE E    0    0    0    4 2521 0.001584158
 ```

+From this model a very high accuracy i.e. 0.9974507 which quite good for a predictive model.
+This is attributed to the fact that it is based on creating a forest of trees.
+Also from model confusion result we can see that from the train data it predict almost all classe right apart from 15 D and 4 E classe.
+The only disadvantage for this model it is less interpretable, but because the purpose of this project is prediction we select it as our best model.

-## 3. Prediction
+#### 3. Prediction

-Here we use the best model to predict classe outcome for the unseen pml_test data
+Here we use the best model we have selected above in this case it is the randomforest predictive model to predict classe outcome for the unseen pml_test data.

 ```r
 pred_classe <- predict(RFmodel_Fit, pml_test)